0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 'Cause it's to start up once again
 ```

-The other vicious side-effect rears its ugly head

-- No more friends also makes it a lot harder to pivot away from their abusive lover
-- It is much easier to stay in the pit rather than trying to pull himself out of it.
+The other vicious side-effect rears its ugly head when these lines are put into context.
+As the protagonist starts to loose more of their friends, he also becomes more reliant on his abuser to keep him company, even when she was just a voice in his head.
+Instead of trying to pull himself out of the pit; however, the protagonist wants to stay where he is at because of how much it would hurt to finally face his fears.

 ```ad-quote
 title: **revisited** 3:1:8-9
 Who's to say I know myself
 When I've forgotten how to live
 ```

+Here, the protagonist really puts into perspective how badly he has been manipulated by his abuser.
+He was so reliant on his abuser to provide their identity that he lost his identity himself.
+Even if the narrator does not realize this right now, this behavior is a clear deliberate attempt

 - He was so reliant on their abuser to provide their identity that they lost their identity himself
 - He needs someone to give him meaning after being manipulated for so long